astropy/astropy-APEs/APE13.rst

 * Removal of sky features
 * Flux calibration of spectra
 * Integration with (but *not* duplication of) 2D image-level reduction steps from packages like `ccdproc <https://github.com/astropy/ccdproc>`_

-``specviz``:
-* Display a spectrum
-* Explore the spectra by zooming in on features or moving to different areas.
-*
-* Do analysis like line flux measurements (using algorithms provided in `specutils`) or line fitting
-* Overlay spectral line lists (including redshift offsets if relevant)

 Branches and pull requests